 - Supporting the outreach of applied probability research into both statistical science and wider application areas, both established and novel.

-Secretary: Codina Cotar (UCL)
+Chair: Codina Cotar (UCL)

 Meetings Secretary: Nadia Sidorova (UCL)

 Fraser Daly (Heriot-Watt)